 City Council Update- City Councillor Tobi Nussbaum gave a thorough update on what’s going on at City Hall.
 He proceeded to go through the items he touched on from last meeting.
 He did meet with Minto.
 They didn’t proceed with demolition as planned due to a snag with permits.
 Tobi said that Minto would likely start demolition by the end of February.
 If nothing has started by March, Tobi will do something about it.
 There is nothing Tobi can do, however, to push the setback of the building as the plans have been approved.

 Rideau River Floodplain: Jesse Cressman-Dickinson will follow up with Cindy on the scope of this project.
-The project is for the City to fund a redrawing of the floodplain map for the lower Rideau River – particularly in view of the recent changes to topography along the New Edinburgh stretches of the river.
+The project is for the City to fund a study and redrawing of the floodplain map for the lower Rideau River – particularly in view of the recent changes to topography along the New Edinburgh stretches of the river.
 Cindy said it might have been spearheaded already.
 Tobi will hope to look into that for April.
 Cindy reported the Rideau Valley Conservation Authority said it was too early to predict flooding.

 Minto Bridges: Tobi has asked for briefing on the construction schedule for March 2.
 So far we know that construction is due to start in June 2015 and will last 16 months.
 Seems like an awfully long time.
 Tobi wants to understand the reasons behind this.
 Cindy said Bridge #1 was refurbished using different technology than in the past, and the project turned out to be more complex than originally anticipated so perhaps they are planning for more leeway.
 Tim Plumptre said no work happened in 2014.
 Tobi said the draft budget (expected March 15) has money set aside for Minto bridge construction.